-Fix Text: Configure the system to provide an immediate real-time alert to appropriate support staff when a specified audit failure occurs.
+Fix Text: Configure the system to provide an immediate real-time alert to appropriate support staff when an audit log failure occurs.

 It is possible to create scripts or implement third-party tools to enable real-time alerting for audit failures in PostgreSQL.